Android Won’t Connect to Windows Over ADB? Fix It in 3 Easy Steps

-Windows will then install the drivers.
-From now on, whenever you connect the Android device with debugging enabled, Koush’s drivers will load in place of the ones that failed to work.
+You may need to search for the folder if you don’t see it there.
+Once you select the right location, hit Next and Windows will install the drivers.
+From now on, whenever you connect your Android device with ADB enabled, Koush’s drivers will load in place of the ones that failed to work.

-This method of purging bad Android USB drivers and installing Koush’s drivers works for every Android device I’ve tried it on.
-It’s ridiculous that Google never released a universal ADB driver for Android devices, despite the issues that many users continue to experience.
-While some wireless solutions exist, such as AirDroid, I’ve found this method more reliable.
+Now you know what to do when ADB is not working.
+This method of purging bad Android USB drivers and installing Koush’s drivers works for every Android device we’ve tried it on.
+It’s a bit ridiculous that Google never released a universal ADB driver for Android devices, despite the issues that many users continue to experience.

 Now that you’ve got it set up, check out the best apps that utilize ADB on Android .